danielmccluskey/reach-randomiser/README.md

 ## Acknowledgments

 - A thanks to the HaloMods Discord community and the contributors at [c20.reclaimers.net](https://c20.reclaimers.net) for their brilliant documentation.
+- A shoutout for [HaloRuns](https://haloruns.com) speedrun community for enabling my Halo addiction.
 - This project would not be possible without it.

 ---